Freshmen Spring Break Travel and Research Grants

 The faculty letter of support should be from a Notre Dame faculty member who has agreed to serve as an advisor for the project.
 An effective faculty letter will explicitly reflect upon the viability of the student learning/research project.
 Faculty letters that do not evince a familiarity with the student's proposal will disadvantage the student's chances for receiving funding from the Nanovic.

 A complete student portion of the application must be submitted to the online application form no later than 11:59pm on the deadline day.
-Letters of support may be submitted up to one day past the grant deadline day, and may be submitted to the Student Coordinator of the Nanovic Institute directly, if desired.
+Letters of support may be submitted up to two days past the grant deadline day, and may be submitted to the Student Coordinator of the Nanovic Institute directly, if desired.